HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-social-history-intro.md

-﻿This profile sets minimum expectations for the [Observation] resource to record, search, and fetch retrieve observations that represent simple observations made by an individual about a patient's social history status such as education, food insecurity, etc.   It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
-These observations are distinct from observations that are formally derived from an assessment tool or survey and should use the [US Core Survey Observation Profile] instead.
+﻿<span class="bg-success" markdown="1">To promote interoperability and adoption through common implementation,</span><!-- new-content --> the US Core Observation Social History Profile sets minimum expectations for the [Observation] resource to record, search, and fetch retrieve observations that represent simple observations made by an individual about a patient's social history status such as education, food insecurity, etc.  {% include profile-intro.md %}

 **Example Usage Scenarios:**